pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "To improve is to change; to be perfect is to change often."
 --Winston Churchill

+"Truth is incontrovertible.
+Panic may resent it.
+Ignorance may deride it.
+Malice may distort it.
+But there it is."
+--Winston Churchill

+"The inherent vice of capitalism is the unequal sharing of blessings.
+The inherent virtue of socialism is the equal sharing of miseries."
+--Winston Churchill

+"Vengeance is the most costly and dissipating of luxuries."
+--Winston Churchill, 1948

+"If you destroy a free market you create a black market."
+--Winston Churchill, 1949

 "Fanatic: One who can’t change his opinion and won’t change the subject."
 --Winston Churchill (popularized), actually from Evan Esar's *Comic Dictionary*